tecnico-distsys/exercise_ttt-grpc/README.md

 # gRPC Tic Tac Toe exercise

-This is the starting point for the gRPC Tic Tac Toe exercise
+This is the starting point for the gRPC Tic Tac Toe exercise.

 The project is composed by three modules:
 - [contract](contract/) - protocol buffers definition